mhrnbzrafkn/CartPole-ActorCriti-RL/README.md

 - Hidden layer size: 128
 - Replay buffer size: 16384
 - Batch size: 128
-- Update frequency: Every 1 steps
+- Update frequency: Every step
+- Solved threshold: 1000
+- Solved episode window: 20

 ## Results

 The agent typically solves the environment within a few hundred episodes.
-After solving, it consistently achieves the maximum episode length of 500 steps.
+After solving, it consistently achieves the maximum episode length of 500 steps (the default for CartPole-v1).

 ## Future Improvements

 - Implement a target network for more stable learning
 - Add support for continuous action spaces
 - Experiment with different network architectures
+- Implement more advanced algorithms like PPO or SAC

 ## Contributing

 Contributions to this project are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.